Cruise ships are still scrambling for safe harbor - KRDO

 Princess Cruises said internet and guest stateroom telephone service is currently complimentary, to help guests stay in touch with family members.

-On March 27, Princess Cruises confirmed that Coral Princess is due to arrive in Bridgetown, Barbados, on March 31.
+Princess Cruises had a scheduled service call at Bridgetown, Barbados, on March 31.

 “During the short time at the port, extra provisions will be brought on board to keep all guests comfortable during the onward journey,” said Princess Cruises in a statement.